alexchristianvaneijk-hash/Acorn-Editions/_books/lafargue-the-right-to-be-lazy.md

 similar_books:
   - plekhanov-the-role-of-the-individual
   - de-cleyre-the-dominant-idea
-description: "Written as a radical response to the "Right to Work" movements demanding jobs for the working class, Paul Lafargue challenges the accepted notions of productivity and human worth."
+description: Written as a radical response to the "Right to Work" movements demanding jobs for the working class, Paul Lafargue challenges the accepted notions of productivity and human worth.
 ---